eylles/dash-widgets/sound/readme.md

 sink/source so the widget can know to use the icons for sinks/sources on external cards when one of those is the default (ie when the default sink is on a bluetooth device change the icon to external)

+# requirements

+the main requirement is `pactl` (pulseaudio-utils package in debian), which i reccomed to be at least version 14.2 (since i have not tested in older versions), for pulseaudio version 14.2 is encouraged (unless someone wants to test in an older release), for pipewire i cannot dictate any version since i just recently switched to it and i'm in 0.3.43, so anyone who wants to test an older release feel welcome to do so.

 # configuration

 ## config options